Negative Binomial Regression (Students absence example)

 \[ p(y | k, p)= \binom{y - 1}{y-k}(1 -p)^{y - k}p^k \]

-But this is not the only way of defining the negative binomial distribution, there are plenty of options!
-One of the most interesting, and the one you see in PyMC3, the library we use in Bambi for the backend, is as a continuous mixture.
+These are not the only ways of defining the negative binomial distribution, there are plenty of options!
+One of the most interesting, and the one you see in PyMC, the library we use in Bambi for the backend, is as a continuous mixture.
 The negative binomial distribution describes a Poisson random variable whose rate is also a random variable (not a fixed constant!) following a gamma distribution.
 Or in other words, conditional on a gamma-distributed variable \(\mu\), the variable \(Y\) has a Poisson distribution with mean \(\mu\).

 Under this alternative definition, the pmf is